 Protect the electrical and mechanical components of the solar water heating system from bulk moisture, high temperatures, and direct sunlight.
 The utility room should be properly ventilated and maintain average indoor temperatures.

 The DOE Zero Energy Ready Home PV-Ready Checklist (Revision 07) is required only under the following condition related to climate (See the Compliance Tab for other exceptions):

 - Location, based on zip code, has at least 5 kWh/m2/day average daily solar radiation based on annual solar insolation using the PVWatts online tool.
 See map below.

 In climates where freezing temperatures are likely to occur, a closed-loop anti-freeze system with heat exchanger will keep outdoor water pipes from bursting.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

-The ENERGY STAR Certified Homes National Program Requirements for Homes states that “Dwelling units in multifamily buildings with 4 or 5 stories above-grade are eligible to earn the ENERGY STAR if each unit has its own heating, cooling, and hot water systems4, separate from other units, unless the domestic hot water is provided by a solar system.
+Older revisions of the ENERGY STAR Single-Family New Homes National Program Requirements (Rev. 08) stated that “Dwelling units in multifamily buildings with 4 or 5 stories above-grade are eligible to earn the ENERGY STAR if each unit has its own heating, cooling, and hot water systems4, separate from other units, unless the domestic hot water is provided by a solar system.
 Then (Footnote 4), “Central systems for domestic hot water are allowed for domestic hot water if solar energy provides at least 50% of the domestic hot water needs for the residential units.”